2013 Philippine House of Representatives elections in Metro Manila: 1st District

-Incumbent Vincent "Bingbong" Crisologo is on his last term, having served as Representative of the 1st District from 2004–2013.; his wife Rita is his party's nominee. she was lost to councilor Francisco Calalay.
+Incumbent Vincent "Bingbong" Crisologo is on his last term, having served as Representative of the 1st District from 2004 to 2013.; his wife Rita is his party's nominee. she was lost to councilor Francisco Calalay.

 2nd District

 The second district of Quezon City was redistricted into three districts.
 The district that will continue to carry the "second district" name is the one surrounding the Batasang Pambansa Complex, immediately south of the La Mesa Dam watershed.

 Winston Castelo, the incumbent 2nd district representative, is running here.

 3rd District

 Jorge Banal, Jr. is the incumbent, his opponent is former congressman Matias Defensor, Jr.

 4th District

 Feliciano Belmonte, Jr., the Speaker of the House of Representatives, is the incumbent.

 5th District

 The 5th district comes from old 2nd district's northernmost area, comprising most of Novaliches.

 Actor and councilor Alfred Vargas won against former congresswoman Mary Ann Susano and former Congressman Dante Liban.